… self-indulgent though, but just to add an update on the previous post.

 On the other hand the .at domain will not help: You can pick a certain country as preferred audience for a non-country domain, but I have to stick with Austria here, even if the language is set to English in all the proper places (I hope).

 I have discovered that every WordPress.com Tag or Category has its own feed – just add /feed/ to the respective URLs – and I will make use this in order to automate some of my link curation, like this.
-This list of physics postings has been created from this feed of selected postings:
+This list of physics postings has been created from the feed of selected postings categorized with ‘physics’.

 Of course this means re-tagging and re-categorizing here!
 Thanks WordPress for the Tags to Categories (and vice versa) Conversion Tools!